 Well mannered flows

 The water flow out of the spout is like pouring water out of a pitcher.
 The stream goes where you want it to without wandering around and splashing all over the place.
 You'd want that in a water pitcher.
 There are time you'd want that in a fountain spout.
 The downside of being so well mannered is that it can become boring.
 The sound from a constant stream of water spilling into a pool can be monotonous.
 Sometimes it's not what's needed.
-In a smaller courtyard with little sound damping, for example, a single stream of water pouring into a pond of water can sound like … ahem … the mens restroom in an abandoned airport at 3AM - quite a bit too much
+In a smaller courtyard with little sound damping, for example, a single stream of water pouring into a pond of water can sound like … ahem … the men's restroom in an abandoned airport at 3AM - quite a bit too much

 Use the spout in open spaces where you'd like some noise.
 If the quality of the sound is important then use three or more of these spouts.
-That will create some fluctiations and make the splashes more interesting and less mechanical.
+That will create some fluctuations and make the splashes more interesting and less mechanical.

-- 1½ in female NPT
+- threaded with 1½ in NPT

-- for #8 wire
+- bonding lug for #8 AWG wire